Addiction Treatment

 February 21-27 is National Eating Disorder Awareness Week.
 It’s an opportunity to support, advocate, and empower people living with eating disorders while also examining their origins and impact.
 Recovery Unplugged is looking at the relationship between addiction and eating disorders, including how they influence each other and how to get help for both.

-About 9 percent[1] of the United States population struggles with an eating disorder.
-At the same time, roughly 47 million Americans[2] struggle with substance use disorder in 2022.
-These populations often overlap, and individuals struggling with co-occurring addiction and eating disorders must get help for both.
+About 9 percent of the United States population struggles with an eating disorder.
+At the same time, roughly 40 million Americans struggle with substance use disorder.
+These populations often overlap, and it’s important that individuals struggling with co-occurring addiction and eating disorders get help for both.

 What Is an Eating Disorder?